UPBGE/UPBGE-Docs/source/manual/logic_nodes/math/tween_value.rst

    A value type to process.

 On Demand
-   todo
+   Automatically move right on the curve if the "Result" socket is being accessed.

 Inputs
 ++++++++++++++++++++++++++++++

 Forward
-   todo
+   Move right on the curve.

 Back
-   todo
+   Move left on the curve.

 From
-   Starting tween value. todo
+   Starting tween value.

 To
-   Ending tween value. todo
+   Ending tween value.

 Duration
-   Duration of tween. todo
+   Duration of Tweening.

 Outputs
 ++++++++++++++++++++++++++++++